Global Settings Reference¶

 - Rule IDs are case-insensitive but conventionally uppercase

-MD013: Line length (for projects with longer lines)MD033: Inline HTML (for projects that use HTML in Markdown)MD041: First line heading (for files that don't start with headings)- Can be combined with rule-specific configuration to fine-tune behavior
+MD013: Line length (for projects with longer lines)MD033: Inline HTML (for projects that use HTML in Markdown)MD041: First line heading (for files that don't start with headings)- Disabling always wins over enabling — if a rule appears in both

 Example CLI usage: